jhkeem/Julian_Portfolio/README.md

 ## Skills

-You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.
+You can find examples of the described skills in the [my past work](#my-past-work) section.

 __Manual testing__
   * can perform manual functional testing of UE with LTE & 5G network